 In the non stick ceramic cookware type, the manufacturers use sand (silica) that is formulated to provide a non-stick surface.

-How is the non stick coating of ceramic pans formulated?
+Making of the non stick coating of ceramic pans

 Instead of using toxic chemicals and solvents to prevent food from sticking, the ceramic nonstick pans feature a glass-like ceramic finish that is smooth with no microscopic pores in which food particles can adhere, thus making them nonstick.
 The finish is ultra dense and ultra hard.